ShipEngine/connect-website/reference/date-time.md

 description: An object that represents a date and time in a particular time zone.

 documentation: |
-  DateTime objects are used throughout the ShipEngine Integration Platform.
+  DateTime objects are used throughout ShipEngine Connect.
 Your app will almost certainly need to access or return DateTime objects.
 Examples include the delivery date and time and the date and time of a particular shipment tracking event.

   Each DateTime object has properties for the date/time string as well as a timezone string that holds either the UTC offset (e.g. "+05:30") or [IANA time zone] (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (e.g. "America/Los_Angeles", "Asia/Tokyo").